-7.16 It is essential that the 2RLDP makes provision for sufficient housing, of the appropriate type, size and affordability, and in the right places to enable the County Borough to attract and sustain the level of population growth that will support and deliver the economic aspirations of the plan.
+It is essential that the 2RLDP makes provision for sufficient housing, of the appropriate type, size and affordability, and in the right places to enable the County Borough to attract and sustain the level of population growth that will support and deliver the economic aspirations of the plan.

-7.17 The 2RLDP must make provision for sufficient residential land to meet the future needs of communities for both market and affordable housing.
-The Revised Preferred Strategy supports a housing requirement of 6,750 dwellings over the plan period, or 450 dwellings per annum, based on the CCR Working age population growth scenario.
-This is a dwelling led scenario, which would support growth in the working age population at a level that would accord with the economic growth aspirations of the Cardiff Capital Region and would require a level of housing that is realistic but ambitious in respect of past trends, accords with regional potential growth, reinforcing Caerphilly County Borough's position within a National Growth Area in Future Wales and assisting in the delivery of affordable housing.
+The 2RLDP must make provision for sufficient residential land to meet the future needs of communities for both market and affordable housing.
+The Preferred Strategy supports a housing requirement of 6,750 dwellings over the plan period, or 450 dwellings per annum, based on the CCR Working age population growth scenario.
+This is a dwelling led scenario, which would support growth in the working age population at a level that would accord with the economic growth aspirations of the Cardiff Capital Region and would require a level of housing that is realistic but ambitious in respect of past trends, reinforcing Caerphilly County Borough's position within a National Growth Area in Future Wales and assisting in the delivery of affordable housing.
 The Population and Housing Growth Options Paper provides a more detailed assessment of the scenarios considered and the justification for the preferred growth option.

-- 7.18 As required by the Development Plans Manual (Edition 3), an allowance of 10% has been added to the housing requirement to allow choice and flexibility, as there may be unforeseen circumstances that affect the delivery of housing allocations.
-This flexibility allowance could be subject to change in the Deposit 2RLDP following the allocation of sites in accordance with the Revised Preferred Strategy. - 7.19 The provision of 6,750 new dwellings will be delivered by a number of components of the Housing Land Supply, as set out below.
-Detailed information on how each of the components has been derived can be found in the Housing Land Supply and Affordable Housing Target Evidence Base Paper. - Total Completions: Large and small completions in 2021-2024 1,378 - Units under construction: As of base date of 1st April 2021 198 - Units with planning permission: Only those sites considered deliverable in the plan period (large sites only) - 1,541 - Applications awaiting determination: Only those sites acceptable in principle (large sites only) - 359 - Large windfall sites: Based on 73 units per annum average for the last 7 years of the plan period - 511 - Small windfall sites: Based on 60 units per annum for the remaining 11 years of the plan period 660 - Total Number of Units 4,647 - Housing Requirement 6,750 - Housing Provision: Housing Requirement plus Flexibility Allowance (10%) 7.425 - New allocations required: (Housing Provision Total) 2,778 - 7.20 The Deposit 2RLDP will include a housing trajectory, which will set out the anticipated housing delivery rates over the plan period.
-This will form the basis for the future monitoring of the delivery of the components of housing supply against targets.
+As required by the Development Plans

+Manual (Edition 3), an allowance of 10%

+has been added to the housing requirement

+to allow for choice and flexibility, as there

+may be unforeseen circumstances that

+affect the delivery of housing allocations.
+This flexibility allowance may be subject to change in the Deposit 2RLDP following the allocation of sites in accordance with the Preferred Strategy.

+Component of Supply Assumption Number of units Total Completions Large and small completions in 2020/21 417 Units under construction As of base date of 1st April 2021 207 Units with planning permission Only those sites considered deliverable in the plan period (large sites only) 1,874 Applications awaiting determination Only those sites acceptable in principle (large sites only) 343 Large windfall sites Based on 73 units per annum average for the last 10 years of the plan period 730 Small windfall sites Based on 60 units per annum for the remaining 14 years of the plan period 840 Total 4,411 Housing Requirement 6,750 Housing Provision Housing Requirement plus Flexibility Allowance(10%) 7,425 New allocations required (Housing Provision - Total) 3,014